ringcentral/engage-digital-messaging-ios/README.md

 #### 2. Setup with a server-side secret (better security but more complicated)

 This is a more secure mode.
-Dimelo will provide you with two keys: a public API key and a secret key.
+Engage Digital will provide you with two keys: a public API key and a secret key.
 The public one will be used to configure `Dimelo` instance and identify your app.
 The secret key will be stored on your server and used to sign JWT token on your server.